pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1092 Reflections About my Career

+Today I asked me some questions about my career because I need to find the balance between my work career and my personal career how developer, really I need to start with do one thing at the same time, and do this only thing well, very well.

 #### Day 1091 Please Understand One Thing Before To Do It

 Today I do one task more focus in the DevOps field, but there are a lot of Linux command that I don't understand yet.
 This is not the problem, the problem is that I throw a lot of commands in the terminal hastily and this is not good I lose about three hours with this type of actions, another great lesson learned today.